Puerto Rico (board game): Criticism

-Sam Desatoff at Vice stated "It feels disrespectful for Seyfarth to disregard slavery so completely.
+In 2017, Sam Desatoff at Vice magazine wrote "It feels disrespectful for Seyfarth to disregard slavery so completely.
 By using slavery as a gameplay mechanic without acknowledging the human cost of it (or even using its name directly), by rendering the institution to a mere tool, the true costs of running your economic engine are ignored.
 It almost seems to uncritically adopt the slavers' mindset, without any self-awareness.
 The effect is to make players gathered around a table for a game of Puerto Rico into unwitting moral accomplices in the horrors of human servitude."

-For academics, Cornel Borit, Melania Borit, Petter Olsen in their article Representations of Colonialism in Three Popular, Modern Board Games: Puerto Rico, Struggle of Empires, and Archipelago note "In Puerto Rico, the indigenous population is completely absent.
+Academics Cornel Borit, Melania Borit, and Petter Olsen discussed Puerto Rico in a study of colonialism in popular board games in 2018.
+"In Puerto Rico, the indigenous population is completely absent.
 The world is populated only by colonists who arrive from the metropolitan centres by ship and settle into the new world with the support of the administrator (i.e. the Mayor), fitting into the freshly colonised society in accordance with labour force needs.
 Thus, the subaltern, who, from a historical point of view, had inhabited the Greater Antilles prior to colonisation, is excluded from the re-enactment of this colonial reality.
 To use Spivak’s critical parlance, it has no voice within the simulated historical world of the game."